AvadRaul20/CS220/README.md

 processing.

 # Project 2 - Higher Order Functions and Image Processing
+The goal of this assignment is to attempt to process images using higher order functions instead of elementary structures like for and while loops.
+We should manage to use different HOFs such as reduce, filter, and map in order to achieve the following functions:

+ImageMapXY: The result must be a new image with the same dimensions as img.
+The value of each pixel in the new image should be the result of applying func to the corresponding pixel of img.
+<imageMapXY(img: Image, func: (img: Image, x: number, y: number) => Pixel): Image>

+#Project 3 - More Higher Order Functions and Image Processing

 # Project 4a & 4b - Oracles and Stable Matching